 B-CON – Beautiful, Big and Beppu Convention – Plaza, is Beppu’s principal contribution to Japan’s body of modern architecture.
 Designed by local son, Arata Isozaki, B-CON Plaza is a multi-use convention and concert hall facility.
 The observation deck at the top of the Plaza’s Global Tower provides grandstand views across Beppu and the Seto Inland Sea.
 Close by is the Rakutenchi amusement park.
 Founded in 1929, it harks back to a life of simpler entertainments and is ideal for families with younger children.

 Beppu has a vibrant and thriving cuisine, arts, crafts and music scene.
 Beppu Onpaku is an acclaimed festival of local, experiential tours, that has been instrumental in the rejuvenation of the city.
 Meeting Point Music Festival, featuring the acclaimed classic pianist Martha Argerich, is a long running, annual extravaganza and highlight of the cultural year.
 The international feel this event has brought to Beppu has been reinforced by Ritsumeikan Asia Pacific University (APU), which opened its doors in 2000.
 Its 5,000-strong student body is made up in equal numbers from students from across the nation and overseas with classes taught in both Japanese and English.

-Evening entertainment is largely concentrated in the area between Beppu Railway Station and the sea.
-Here are found many bars, especially traditional Japanese sunakus but also one or two catering to a younger, multicultural crowd.
-Hit Parade, a rock ‘n roll live music venue, is a popular stalwart on the local scene.
+Evening entertainment is largely concentrated in the area between Beppu's main railway station and the sea.
+Here are found many bars, especially traditional Japanese snacks but also a growing number catering to a younger, multi-cultural crowd.
+Hit Parade, a rock ‘n roll live music venue, has long been very popular with locals and visitors alike.